readthedocs/tutorial-template/docs/source/math/predictSimulate.md

-In **libKriging** the prediction is computed by plugging the correlation parameters $\boldsymbol{\theta}$ i.e., by replacing these by their estimate obtained by optimizing the chosen objective: likelihood, LOO MSE or posterior marginal density.
+In **libKriging** the prediction is computed by plugging the correlation parameters $\boldsymbol{\theta}$ i.e., by replacing these by their estimate obtained by optimizing the chosen objective: likelihood, LOO, MSE or posterior marginal density.
 So the ranges $\theta_\ell$ are regarded as perfectly known.
 However the uncertainty on the GP variance
 $\sigma^2$ and on the nugget variance $\tau^2$ can be taken into